sakshampandey380/user_managment_system/README.md

 DB_NAME=user_management_system
 ```

-For XAMPP/phpMyAdmin, the default MySQL user is usually `root` with an empty password.
-If your MySQL user has a password, put that value in `DB_PASSWORD`.
+> 💡 If you're using XAMPP/phpMyAdmin, default MySQL credentials are usually `root` with no password.

+---

-4. Start the development server:
+### 4. Run the Application

 ```bash
 npm run dev
 ```

-The server creates the `users` table automatically if it does not already exist.
+The application will automatically create the required `users` table if it does not exist.

+---

-## Build and Run
+## 🏗️ Build & Production

 ```bash
 npm run build
 npm start
 ```

-## User Table
+---

+## 🗄️ Database Schema

 ```sql
 CREATE TABLE IF NOT EXISTS users (